-- Carrot Delivery.
-We help retailers fulfill delivery orders at speeds ranging from quick convenience (as fast as 30 minutes) and priority (within two hours) to next available window and even next day. - Carrot Pickup.
+- Carrot Pick & Pack.
+In most instances, Instacart shoppers pick, pack, and deliver these orders, but retailers can also use our technology to enable orders that are picked and packed with that partner's own employees.
+Our technologies allow customers to view their order status and speak to their Instacart shopper or a retailer's own store employees in real time, ensuring all orders are successfully picked and packed. - Carrot Delivery.
+We help retailers fulfill delivery orders at speeds ranging from quick convenience (as fast as 30 minutes) and priority (within two hours) to the next available window and even next day. - Carrot Pickup.
 We also enable retailers to offer pickup to capture growing customer demand for curbside services at their local stores.